Open Access Dissertation

 Key findings from this study indicate that African American women`s beliefs about the descriptors, causes and consequences of their personal weight is associated with weight management behaviors and actual weight.
 These findings have important implications for instrument development, theory development and clinical practice.

 Pickett, Stephanie, "Development and initial psychometric evaluation of a culturally- sensitive beliefs about personal weight survey" (2012).
 Wayne State University Dissertations.
-Paper 580.
+580.